-- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates, as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.

-All regular visitors, temporary staff and volunteers to our school will be given a leaflet that sets out our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
-This is also reflected on posters around school.
+All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
+(See Appendix A).
+This will be done via the Safeguarding Leaflet.